Energy bounds for entangled states

 In view of Eq.~\eqref{eq: bijection}, this density operator corresponds (up to phase factors) to a minimum energy state given by:

-The corresponding energy can be easily calculated as $\Emin = - \pdvb \ln{\Zmin}$.
-In fact, Eq.~\eqref{eq: Thermal solution} can be solved numerically in a straightforward way, and, in the two-qubit case, analytical expressions can be found.
+Its energy can be easily calculated as $\Emin = - \pdvbg \ln{\Zmin}$.
+We stress that Eq.~\eqref{eq: Thermal solution} can be solved numerically in a straightforward way and that, in the two-qubit case, analytical expressions can be found.

 We observe that the state of Eq.~\eqref{eq: minimal energy entangled state} is not the unique state with minimal energy.
-Every other state that can be reached from it through the application of local and energy-conserving unitary operators fulfills this request.
-More comments on this topic can be found in Appendix~\ref{sec: Lowest energy state for a given entanglement}.
+Every other state that can be reached from it through the application of local and energy-conserving unitary operators fulfills this request (see Appendix~\ref{sec: Lowest energy state for a given entanglement} for more details).

-To conclude our analysis we consider the $\E \leq \ln \degen$ case.
+To conclude our analysis we consider the case $\E \leq \ln \degen$.
 In such a situation, the minimum energy is $E_0$ and a minimum energy pure state can be searched in the ground-energy eigenspace so that the problem is trivial.

 It is worth stressing that our treatment is valid for every finite $N_A$ and $N_B$, even immensely large.
-Therefore, on a physical ground, we conjecture that our analysis is still valid even when the dimensions of the Hilbert spaces are infinite, as for example in the paradigmatic case of two harmonic oscillators.
+Therefore, on a physical ground, we conjecture that our analysis holds good even for discrete Hilbert spaces of infinite dimensions, as in the case of two harmonic oscillators.